NGYeung/RL-playground/README.md

 # RL-playground-hangman-movieReco
 This repository is my playground for reinforcement learning.

-Starting with the hangman game, and there will be more
+Project 1: Q-learning for Hangman

+Project 2: Movie Reco